Ontario Physical Education

-The Provincial Safety Guidelines focus teachers attention on safe instructional practices and recommended equipment for each class activity in order to minimize the inherent elements of risk.
+The Ontario Physical Education Guidelines focus teachers’ attention on safe instructional practices and recommended equipment for each class activity in order to minimize the inherent elements of risk.

 The primary responsibility for the care and safety of students rests with the school board and its employees.
 An important aspect in fulfilling this role is recognizing that there is an element of risk in all physical activity and managing that risk more effectively.

 A guideline alone does not eliminate risk regardless of how well it is written or how effectively it is implemented.
 Safety awareness, practiced by the teacher, based on up-to-date information, proper safety equipment, common sense observation, action and foresight, is the key to safe programming.

 - Provide minimum safety requirements in physical activities